RPM by Page is a reporting tool in your AdThrive dashboard that lets you see the RPM of individual posts and pages.

 What kind of data is available in RPM by Page?

-In the RPM by Page tab, you will find your site's top 50 pages, based on pageviews for the date range selected, with earnings, pageviews, and RPM for each page.
+In the RPM by Page tab, you will find your site's top 50 pages, based on pageviews for the date range selected.
+The data available for each page includes: pageviews, earnings, RPM, time on page, impressions/pageview, CPM, and viewability.

-The data is sorted by pageviews (highest to lowest) by default, but you can click the arrows in the column headers to sort by RPM or earnings, or to reverse-sort.
+The data is sorted by pageviews (highest to lowest) by default, but you can click the arrows in the column headers to sort by another metric, or to reverse-sort.

-If you click the Export Data button, you can download a CSV file containing additional info for the top 100 pages, based on pageviews.
+If you click the Export Data button, you can download a CSV file containing this information for your top 100 pages, based on pageviews.

-- Pageviews tell you how many pageviews the URL received during that time period selected
+- Pageviews: how many pageviews that URL received during the date range selected

-- Earnings tells you how much ad revenue was generated on that URL
+- Earnings: how much ad revenue was generated on that URL

-- RPM tells you how much that URL earned on average for every 1,000 pageviews
+- RPM: how much that URL earned on average for every 1,000 pageviews